Getting around the two-year job history rule

 According to Simental, “two years” employment history doesn’t necessarily mean two years at the same job, or even two years employed at all.

-Instead, lenders want to see consistency — that you’ve had some sort of income for the last two years and will continue to do so after your loan closes.
+Instead, lenders want to see consistency — that you’ve had some sort of income with past employers for the last two years and will continue to do so after your loan closes.

 “If you’ve had multiple jobs within the last two years, but you’ve been employed for two years in the same line of work or a somewhat related field, we still count that as two years’ consistent income,” Simental said.
 “It doesn’t necessarily have to be two years at the same job.
 It just has to be two years of consistent employment within the same or similar field.”